Spanish conquest of Sardinia: Conquest

-On 22 August, the Spanish forces landed in Sardinia, and in just two months reconquered the whole island, whose defenses were commanded by the Marquis of Rubi.
-The quick victory was mainly due to the psychological action of the Marquis of San Felipe, who toured the island by encouraging the Sardinians, who were not happy with the Austrian dominion, preferring to return under the Spanish rule.
+On 22 August, the Spanish forces landed in Sardinia and in just two months reconquered the whole island, whose defences were commanded by the Marquis of Rubi.
+The quick victory was mainly from the psychological action of the Marquis of San Felipe, who toured the island by encouraging the Sardinians, who were not happy with the Austrian dominion and preferred to return to Spanish rule.
 Only the strongholds of Alghero and Castellaragonese and the important city of Cagliari resisted.
-But soon the Austrian troops in Cagliari commanded by Rubi, in the absence of reinforcements, decided to flee to the north of the island, and on 4 October, the Spanish took the city.
-A few days later, on 19 October, Spanish troops led by Lede and the Duke of Montemar laid siege to Alghero, which capitulated on 25 October.
-Castellaragonese fell on 30 October, and the Spanish victory was complete.
+However, the Austrian troops in Cagliari, commanded by Rubi, in the absence of reinforcements soon decided to flee to the north of the island, and on 4 October, the Spanish took the city.
+A few days later, on 19 October, Spanish troops, led by Lede and the Duke of Montemar, laid siege to Alghero, which capitulated on 25 October.
+Castellaragonese fell on 30 October, and the Spanish victory was now complete.

 Consequences

-The initial Austrian reaction to this invasion was limited, because Austria had put all its resources into the Austro-Turkish War of 1716–18, and the Austrian supreme commander, Prince Eugene of Savoy, wanted to avoid a great war in Italy with Spain.
-The Treaty of Passarowitz ended the war between the Ottoman Empire and Austria, and on 2 August, this led to the formation of the Quadruple Alliance.
+The initial Austrian reaction to the invasion was limited because Austria had put all of its resources into the Austro-Turkish War of 1716–18, and the Austrian supreme commander, Prince Eugene of Savoy, wanted to avoid a great war in Italy against Spain.
+The Treaty of Passarowitz ended the war between the Ottoman Empire and Austria.
+That on 2 August led to the formation of the Quadruple Alliance.

 Meanwhile, in July 1718, the Spaniards, this time with 30,000 men, including four regiments of Dragoons, again led by the Marquis of Lede, and a fleet of 350 ships, and over 250 pieces of artillery, invaded Sicily.
 The Spanish forces captured Palermo on 7 July, and then divided their army in two.
-De Lede followed the coast to besiege Messina between 18 July and 30 September, while the Duke of Montemar conquered the rest of the island.
+De Lede followed the coast to besiege Messina between 18 July and 30 September, and the Duke of Montemar conquered the rest of the island.

-The French, Austrians, and British demanded that the Spanish withdraw from Sicily and Sardinia.
-The attitude of Victor Amadeus II of Savoy was ambiguous, as he accepted negotiations with the Spanish Prime Minister, Cardinal Alberoni, to form an anti-Austrian alliance.
-At the conclusion of this war, Spain would relinquish Sardinia under the terms of the Treaty of The Hague.
+The French, Austrians and British demanded for the Spanish to withdraw from Sicily and Sardinia.
+The attitude of Victor Amadeus II of Savoy was ambiguous, as he accepted negotiations with Spanish Prime Minister Cardinal Alberoni to form an anti-Austrian alliance.

+At the conclusion of the war, Spain relinquished Sardinia under the terms of the 1720 Treaty of The Hague.